BBVA/qed/docs/advanced_usage.md

 A Quick example could be use the README standalone client example changing the endpoint port `--endpoint http://localhost:8081` in the verify event command.

 ## Agents

 In order to allow public `auditors`, we need to ensure a public storage in which QED server sends the snapshot information. `publisher` agents are designed to do it.
 Finally `monitors` agents are check internal consitency.

-## test_service
+QED sends signed snapshots to, at least, one agent of each type.
+QED uses Gossip protocol for message passing between server and agents, and between agents themselves.
+An architectural perspective can be found at [gossip](architecture/gossip.md) doc. file.

+### Aux service

-To use a demo public log-storage QED provides a small helper wich uses a in-memory structure to store signed snapshots.
+For demo purposes, QED provides an auxiliary service which uses an in-memory structure to store signed snapshots that acts as a public log-storage.

+Moreover, it provides an alert endpoint to allow agents register its alerts.

 ```bash
 go run tests/e2e/gossip/test_service.go
 ```

+To be production-ready, both services must be developed and deployed separatelly.

 ### Publisher